 The Physician Behaviour in the Professional Environment policy sets out the Royal College’s expectations of physician behaviour in the professional environment and identifies a subset of unprofessional behaviour known as disruptive behaviour.

-Policy on the Potential Conflict of Interest During Clinical Supervision Due to a Personal Relationship
+Potential Conflict of Interest During Clinical Supervision Due to a Personal Relationship

 The Faculty of Medicine recognizes the inherent conflict of interest potential and the difficulties that arise when a close relative is involved in the supervision and evaluation of another close relative in the student or resident role.